 Managers are in a tough spot – a hasty hiring decision can lead to choosing the wrong person for the job.
 On the other hand, delaying the replacement hire could result in precious knowledge walking out the door with the departing employee.

-Most organizations opt for mitigation – trying to capture the employee’s institutional knowledge before he or she leaves the company.
+Most organizations opt for mitigation – trying to capture as much of the employee’s institutional knowledge as possible before he or she leaves the company (some refer to this as offboarding).

 Written documentation, such as a Wiki, is common, but the resulting pages upon pages of text and screenshots are too often more confusing than helpful – especially in technical fields or in cases where the author’s writing skills are less than perfect.